holycrap872/ucls-ms-intro-to-cs/CourseMaterials/course_documents/syllabus.md

 - Classwork (during class): This will involve programming challenges and other types of projects that you will complete individually or with partners to practice the concepts that are presented.
 Usually, you will be able to finish these assignments during class.
-Regular parts that aren’t completed during class time will usually need to be finished outside of class time before the next class period. **Late classwork will receive a letter grade deduction.**
+Regular parts that aren't completed during class time will usually need to be finished outside of class time before the next class period. **Late classwork will receive a letter grade deduction.**
-- Homework (after class): Short assignments (done individually) to practice and develop mastery of the material covered in class.
+- Homework (after class): Short assignments (done individually) to practice and develop mastery of the material covered in class. **Late homework will receive a letter grade deduction.**
 - Quizzes: Straightforward programming and multiple-choice questions to ensure your understanding of the terminology and the application of the concepts of the course.